coral-streaming/coral-streaming.github.io/Documentation-StateCalculation.md

 #### Solution 2: One runtime, one machine (<a href="img/state2.png" target="_blank">show diagram</a>)

 A second solution is to always start a runtime on a single machine.
 This prevents inconsistencies in state between runtimes, but the effect is that the runtime cannot be scaled up beyond a single machine to handle larger loads.
 Also, if the runtime crashes, there is no live backup available to take over.
 This means that if a machine or a runtime crashes, it takes some time before a restarted copy is back online.
 In the meantime, no messages can be processed.
-This might or might not be a problem, depending on the specific use case and on the recovery time.
+This might or might not be a problem, depending on the specific use case and on the required recovery time.

 <br>